h3/django-duke-client/docs/project_configuration.rst

 Project configuration is made with the buildout configuration files.
 By default there is only two `cfg` files; `buildout.cfg` and `dev.cfg`.

+It is possible to create stage specific configuration by adding `cfg` files named after the stage name which extends `buildout.cfg`.

+For example, if I have a stage named `prod` on which I want to configure cron jobs, I simply have to create a `prod.cfg` file in which I put the required configuration.

+At deploy time, duke will use `prod.cfg` instead of `buildout.cfg`.

 buildout.cfg
 ------------

 The main configuration is `buildout.cfg`, it should be complete and functional stand alone as this is the configuration used in production.

 dev.cfg
 -------